General Terms and Conditions

 1) Scope of Application

-1.2 These Terms and Conditions regarding contracts for the supply of goods presented by the Seller in its print catalogue apply accordingly, unless expressly otherwise agreed upon.
+1.2 These GTC regarding contracts for the supply of goods presented by the Seller in his print catalogue apply accordingly, unless expressly otherwise agreed upon.

-1.3 Regarding contracts for the delivery of vouchers, these Terms and Conditions apply accordingly, unless expressly regulated otherwise.
+1.4 Regarding contracts for the delivery of vouchers, these GTC apply accordingly, unless expressly regulated otherwise.

 2) Conclusion of the Contract

 2.1 The product descriptions in the Seller’s online shop do not constitute binding offers on the part of the Seller, but are merely descriptions which allow the Client to submit a binding offer.

 2.2 The Client may submit the offer via the online order form integrated into the Seller’s online shop.
 In doing so, after having placed the selected goods and/or services in the virtual basket and passed through the ordering process, and by clicking the button finalizing the order process, the Client submits a legally binding offer of contract with regard to the goods and/or services contained in the virtual basket.
 The Client may also submit his offer to the Seller by telephone, fax or e-mail.

 2.3 In the case of ordered goods displayed shown in the Seller’s print catalogue, the Client may submit his offer by telephone, fax, e-mail or postal ..
 For this purpose, the Client may fill in the order form enclosed with the Seller’s print catalogue and send it back to the Seller.

 2.4 The Seller may accept the Client’s offer within five days,

 – by transferring a written order confirmation or an order confirmation in written form (fax or e-mail), insofar as receipt of order confirmation by the Client is decisive, or